-Jao is owned and operated by Wilderness Safaris.
+Wilderness Jao is owned and operated by Wilderness.
 This company sports a superb portfolio of properties across Safari Africa!
-Defined as a Premier Camp due to its luxurious character, Jao also impresses in terms of its design – it’s built into trees – and its mixture of land- and water-based activities.
-That said, water levels are difficult to predict, so if you’re visiting the Okavango Delta out of peak flood season May to September you could split your stay between Jao and a reliably watery camp such as Little Vumbura, Kwara, or Little Kwara.
-Accommodation at Jao is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
+Wilderness Jao impresses in terms of its design – it’s built into trees – and its mixture of land- and water-based activities.
+That said, water levels are difficult to predict, so if you’re visiting the Okavango Delta out of peak flood season May to September you could split your stay between Wilderness Jao and a reliably watery camp such as Wilderness Little Vumbura or Kwara.
+Accommodation at Wilderness Jao is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 The camp is open throughout the year.

 ACCESS & LOCATION: